 Keeping non-hazardous and hazardous waste in separate containers is essential.
 If not, the entire container becomes hazardous if the wastes were to be intertwined.
 With sharps disposal, needles must be placed in a puncture-proof container that then goes into the larger medical waste box.
 Never overfill sharps containers.
 The rule of thumb: dispose of the container once it reaches ¾ capacity.

 MedPro doesn’t stop with just medical waste disposal.
 In addition to biohazard medical waste, we offer pharmaceutical disposal and OSHA compliance.
 This can all be bundled to save your practice even more money, and the hassle of finding different providers for each of these requirements.
 Furthermore, MedPro Disposal now has its own mail-back program.
 We provide your facility with a 2.5-gallon bucket, which you fill at your convenience.
 When the bucket is full, you just attach the prepaid shipping label, and send it off to our disposal site.
 That’s it!
-No hassle, no coordinating pickup times, and no frills; all for one, flat rate fee per bucket.
+No hassle, no coordinating pickup times, and no-frills; all for one, flat-rate fee per bucket.

 Accompanying our premier waste disposal services is our OSHA compliance portal.
 OSHA estimates that 5.6 million healthcare workers handle contaminated waste every single day in the US, and they are required to be trained in the proper handling of these materials.
-Our online OSHA compliance portal allows you assign training courses to your employees, and even allows you to track their progress.
+Our online OSHA compliance portal allows you to assign training courses to your employees, and even allows you to track their progress.
 Every team is as strong as its weakest link.
-It’s a one stop shop to get all of your employees on the same page.
+It’s a one-stop shop to get all of your employees on the same page.

 Day in and day out, new facilities reach out to us looking for a cheaper solution.
 Utilizing MedPro Disposal’s services will take the headache and stress of dealing with medical waste out of your daily routine, all while putting money back in your facility.